MBJohansen/Social-Graphs-Project/docs/wordclouds.md

   <img src="images/wordclouds/OldAnimationWC.jpg" class="wordcloud_left" width="50%"/>
   <img src="images/wordclouds/NewAnimationWC.jpg" class="wordcloud_right" width="50%"/>

   For old animation movies certain names such as Daffy, Tom and Jerry are often used in plot descriptions which could mean that cartoons with these characters dominate the genre.
 Again words like "life" and "world" are often used in the newer plot descriptions, but also "new" and "friend" are much more present for newer movies.
 In both old and new movies the words "one" and "find" are present.
+It is interesting to see the distinct shift in the complexity of plots going from old to new movies.
+New animation films seem to be much more simliar to other genres, suggesting a more common plotline, while old movies seem to be very centered around the characters rather than a deep plot.

   <br><br>